MoonWolf63/Project-Alpha/readme.md

 Fixed admingive

+## Updates (V.0.9)

+Bug Fixes

+Fixed give command

+Added variable prefix to all commands instead of just some commands

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.